 The Mental Health of Children and Young People (MHCYP) survey series provides England's Official Statistics on trends in child mental health.
-Whilst this does not give information at the North Somerset level it gives a national overview: Percentage of children or young people with a probable mental disorder, by age and sex (2022)
+Whilst this does not give information at the North Somerset level it gives a national overview:

 As of 2022 some key points...